-Each of these powerful fruits have their own beneficial properties but, according to Ayurveda, when they are combined the results are amplified.
+Each of these powerful fruits have their own health giving properties but, according to Ayurveda, when they are combined in triphala the benefits are amplified.

 Triphala is rare in its ability to cleanse and detoxify the human body while simultaneously strengthening and nourishing it.
 Working as a gentle laxative, it stimulates the peristaltic actions of the intestines to improve elimination whilst removing toxins.